Sally Phillips: Career

 In 2012, she played the lead role in the Sky 1 comedy Parents and also appeared in the CBeebies television series Justin's House.
-The same year she also appeared with Justin Fletcher in the role of Mr Tumble in Something Special.
+The same year, she also appeared in the role of Mr Tumble in Something Special.

-She made two episodes of series 3 of the Dave maths and comedy series Dara Ó Briain: School of Hard Sums in 2014, in which she was set various maths-based physical challenges.
-In America, Phillips has made five appearances in the HBO comedy series Veep as Minna Häkkinen, a fictional Finnish prime minister.
+In the United States, Phillips has made five appearances in the HBO comedy series Veep as Minna Häkkinen, a fictional Finnish prime minister.

 In 2014, she narrated the first series of The Supervet on Channel 4.

 During 2015, Phillips appeared in several TV shows, notably House of Fools and Death in Paradise.
-She has also appeared in the comedy Burn Burn Burn as Ingrid, a main character, and also the TV movie Distinguished Ladies in which she plays the lead role of Bianca.
+She has also appeared in the comedy Burn Burn Burn as Ingrid, a main character, and also the TV film Distinguished Ladies in which she plays the lead role of Bianca.

 Phillips appeared in Pride and Prejudice and Zombies (2016) as Mrs Bennet, and as Shazza in Bridget Jones's Baby.

 In 2016, she presented the one-off BBC documentary A World Without Down's Syndrome?, which examined the potential impact of non-invasive prenatal testing (NIPT).

-In 2017, she competed in series 5 of Taskmaster against Bob Mortimer, Aisling Bea, Nish Kumar and Mark Watson, finishing as runner-up to the eventual winner Mortimer.
 She appeared in All Star Musicals and Tim Vine Travels in Time in December 2017.

 In 2018, she played the scatty new night manager Lou in Trollied.

-In 2020, she played The Gibby in Channel 4's sitcom Friday Night Dinner.